Mastering the SQL ORDER BY Clause: A Comprehensive Guide with Examples

 35 |

-To sort in descending order, you can use the DESC keyword after the column name:
+To sort the data in descending order, add the DESC keyword after the column name.
+For example, to sort by the Age column in descending order:

 SELECT *